munificent/game-programming-patterns/book/state.markdown

 <aside name="invalid">

 In particular, the heroine can no longer be in an *invalid* state.
-With the boolean flags, some sets of values were possible but meaningless.
-With the enum, each value is valid.
+With the Boolean flags, some sets of values were possible but meaningless.
+With the `enum`, each value is valid.

 </aside>